me-moghadasian/nodejs-learners-package/README.md

 ## Description

-This package offers a concise introduction to Node.js, focusing only on the essential concepts and skills.
+This package offers a concise introduction to Node.js (using JupyterLab), focusing only on the essential concepts and skills.
 It covers the fundamental topics necessary for understanding and practicing (or reviewing) Node.js, including:

 - Declaring Variables and Working with Functions
 - Loops and Branching